 In this cluster randomised controlled trial, half of the women will be cared for by MCHNs using the electronic platform, and half following current perinatal mental health care practices using paper-and-pencil procedures.
+This is the first trial using this system, and will help identify key barriers and facilitators to implementing a new system such as this, as well as optimise the system based on user feedback to allow more wide-scale implementation.
 All the women in the study will answer some questions with their MCHN at the 4-week postnatal visit, and then be followed up with a PIRI psychologist when their baby is 3 months old to answer some questions over the phone, and fill in a questionnaire.

-The study will look at outcomes for women, and evaluate if the electronic platform is assisting referrals to services when required.
+The study will look at outcomes for women and help shape the electronic platform to assist referrals to services when required.
 This e-platform has the capacity to deliver real, cost-effective, sustainable improvements to the healthcare system and integrate into appropriate services and supports.

 This project was supported by the Australian Government’s Medical Research Future Fund (MRFF) as part of the Rapid Applied Research Translation program. www.machaustralia.org